dypflying/chimestack-docs/content/zh/docs/Cli/_index.md

       --ClusterUuid string                       Required. the cluster's uuid
       --NetworkUuid string                       Required. the network's uuid
-      --SubnetUuid string                        Required. the subnet's uuid
+      --SubnetUuid string                        Required. the subnet's uuid -h, --help                                     help for updateSubnet
-      --createSubnetRequest.CIDR string          Required. the CIDR value, e.g. 192.168.231.1/24
+      --updateSubnetRequest.CIDR string          Required. the CIDR value, e.g. 192.168.231.1/24
-      --createSubnetRequest.Description string   description for the subnet
+      --updateSubnetRequest.Description string   description for the subnet
-      --createSubnetRequest.Gateway string       the gateway of the subnet --createSubnetRequest.Name string          Required. the subnet's name
+      --updateSubnetRequest.Gateway string       the gateway of the subnet --updateSubnetRequest.Name string          Required. the subnet's name
-      --createSubnetRequest.ReservedIps string   the reserved ips inside the subnet, which will not be assigned to virtual machines
+      --updateSubnetRequest.ReservedIps string   the reserved ips inside the subnet, which will not be assigned to virtual machines
-  -h, --help
 ```

 #### 参数列表